v2sCollections/Constellation/README.md

 ⛔ You will need to download the DLSS update file linked [HERE](https://www.techpowerup.com/download/nvidia-dlss-dll/) (nvngx\_dlss\_2.5.1.zip)

+⛔ You need to place the nvngx\_dlss.dll into mods/UpscalerBasePlugin folder.

 1\.
 Go to the "SETTINGS" menu and on the DISPLAY tab enable "FSR2" as shown in the picture below.\
 ![](https://s11.gifyu.com/images/SgFWA.png)2.
 To bring up the menu for DLSS hit the (END) key.
 Here you can choose from DLSS or XeSS.